sespesogil/automat_chrom3D/README.md

 # Disclamer

-The present pipepile evaluates the number and size of the TADS, as well as intra & interchromosomal distributions, as they are key parts for the 3D model generation.
+The present pipepile evaluates the number and size of the TADs, as well as intra & interchromosomal distributions, as they are key parts for the 3D model generation.
 It is recommended to run the pipeline with different parameters in a first run.
-Resulting Gtrack with low number of beads in a given chromosome will failed when launching Chrom3D (i.e chrY is very often giving problems, we recomend to set female or none in the sex argument, that will remove chrY to be considered)
+Resulting Gtracks with low number of beads in a given chromosome will fail a Chrom3D run (i.e chrY is very often giving problems, we recommend to set "female" or "none" in the sex argument of the configuration file (that will remove chrY to be considered)